Skip to content

 OptionDescriptionExample

---namespace / -nFilter by namespace-n default
+--namespace / -nFilter by namespace-n production

---podFilter by pod name pattern--pod "api-*"
+--podFilter by pod name--pod "api-*"

 OptionDescriptionDefault